 What is a Social Security Card?

-A Social Security card is required for everyone who works in the U.S., even non-immigrants.
-On the card will be a unique Social Security Number (SSN) that you will keep for life.
+A Social Security card is required for everyone who works in the U.S., including non-immigrants.
+The card contains a unique Social Security Number (SSN) that you will keep for life.
 You will need the number for many purposes in the U.S. including employment and paying taxes.
 A Social Security card is not a work permit.
 For more information, visit the Social Security Administration's website.

 Who is eligible to apply for a Social Security Number?